Burrata and Steak Crostini

 Fresh herbs: We are using fresh chives, but fresh rosemary, fresh basil or thyme work as well.

-Finishing spices: Kosher salt, black pepper, garlic, olive oil, mushroom seasoning and a drizzle of balsamic vinegar.
+Finishing spices: Kosher salt or sea salt, black pepper, garlic, olive oil, mushroom seasoning and a drizzle of balsamic vinegar.

 Instructions to make this recipe